5 Emotions You'll Experience Only in Wild Namibia

 1. Humility before the majesty of nature

-2. Admiration for the resilience of life
+2. Admiration for life's resilience

-3. Excitement from encountering wildlife
+3. Excitement from encounters with wildlife

 4. Peace among endless horizons